-Fired Tucker Carlson Producer: Misogyny and bullying 'trickles down from the top'
+Fired Tucker Carlson producer: Misogyny and bullying 'trickles down from the top'

 Grossberg says Fox attorneys pressured her to lie in Dominion case

-In a separate suit filed in Delaware, Grossberg is suing the network and individual attorneys for allegedly setting her up to take the blame, along with Fox Business host Maria Bartiromo, for broadcasting the falsehoods about election fraud in 2020 that were at the heart of Dominion's defamation case against Fox.
+In a separate suit filed in Delaware, Grossberg is suing the network and its attorneys.
+She says they set her up to take the blame, along with Fox Business host Maria Bartiromo, for broadcasting the falsehoods about election fraud in 2020 that were at the heart of Dominion's defamation case against Fox.

 Grossberg alleges that Fox attorneys pressured her to lie under oath in order to downplay the misogyny she says is rampant at Fox News.

-"Her allegations in connection with the Dominion case are baseless and we will continue to vigorously defend Fox against her unmeritorious legal claims which are riddled with false allegations against the network and our employees," according to the statement from a Fox News spokesperson.
+"The assertion that Ms. Grossberg was coached or intimidated into being dishonest during her Dominion deposition is patently false.
+We will continue to vigorously defend Fox against her unmeritorious legal claims, which are riddled with false allegations against the network and our employees," according to a second statement from a Fox News spokesperson.

 Lawyers for Smartmatic have subpoenaed Grossberg in that case.